New Member Frequently Asked Questions

 How is the best way to know about the Boosters, fundraisers, and news about the band?

 The FHS Band List Serv is without a doubt the best way to stay informed.
-To join the list serv, send an email to Tim Kring at tkring@uark.edu.
+To join the list serv, send an email to Bill Schreckhise at schreckw@uark.edu.

 back to the Home page